gryan337/zabbix-widgets-table/README.md

 ## Required Zabbix version

+ - The branches of this widget correspond to the matching Zabbix branch.
+Please clone the branch version that matches your Zabbix version.
+ - Available Versions:
+   - 7.4
- - All versions of Zabbix 7.2
+   - 7.2

 ## Purpose